gioblu/BIPLAN/documentation/cycles.md

   [statement]
 next
 ```
-The `for` is a cycle that supports a single local variable that can be set with an initial value and a limit value that is specified after `to`:
+The `for` is a cycle that supports a single local variable identified by `$` that can be set with an initial value and a limit value that is specified after `to`:
 ```php
 for $i = 0 to 5
   print $i